imyanzhen/imyanzhen.github.io/index.md

 ### Working Papers

 + Arun Rai, **Yanzhen Chen** and Yatang Lin.
-Exclusion for Public Safety or Inclusion for Gig Employment Opportunity:  Redefining the Tension with a Trilogy of Guardians
+Exclusion for Public Safety or Inclusion for Gig Employment: Managing the Tension with a Trilogy of Guardians

 + **Yanzhen Chen** and Sunil Mithas.
 Do Affirmative Action Policies Reduce the Female Wage Gap for Information Technology Professionals?
 Evidence from India